International Smelter at Tooele

 International Smelting & Refining Company began operations in Tooele in 1910 on approximately 1,200 acres.
 At various times, from 1910 through 1972, the company operated copper and lead smelters and a lead-zinc flotation mill.
 The smelter processed ores mined from several areas in Utah and Nevada.
 The copper plant was originally designed to process 4,000 tons of ore per day, although it never sustained a rate this high.
 In the early years of operation, tailings and slag were produced at an estimated annual rate of approximately 650,000 tons per year with declining output in later years.
 The copper smelter was closed in 1946, followed by the closure of the lead/zinc flotation mill in 1968, and finally, closure of the lead smelter in 1972.
 With the exception of a few incidental buildings, the smelter facility was demolished or scrapped in the mid-1970s.

 From 1974 through 1981, the Anaconda Company constructed and operated a mine and mill known as the Carr Fork Operation.
-The main mill of the Carr Fork operation was one mile east of the Internnational Smelting smelter property in Pine Canyon on approximately 12.5 acres.
+The main mill of the Carr Fork operation was one mile east of the International Smelting smelter property in Pine Canyon on approximately 12.5 acres.
 The Carr Fork operation began processing ore in 1979 and ran for less than two years.

-From Tooele County Department of Health website:
+The following comes from the Tooele County Department of Health (TooeleHealth.org):

 The copper smelter was closed in 1946.
 The lead smelter was closed in 1972, and was demolished during the years 1972 - 1974.